steinnes/steinn.org/content/post/flask-statsd.md

 to replace any UUID's in the URL string with `id`.
 Probably a more robust approach would be to parse the request path and construct it out of safe characters found between slashes.
 I'll fix these things once I make an actual flask module out of this.

+The code above includes a couple of little extras:

+- `StatsD`: a statsd wrapper I wrote to automatically add certain tags to all metrics emitted.
+That's something I've done before, and not really related to Flask or Werkzeug, but we are using this at Takumi so I decided to include it.
+- `get_cpu_time`: the middleware and the context manager both always retrieve the actual cpu time and submit that as a separate metric.
+This is a neat little trick I suppose most devops people will be used to, and is a great indicator of both wasted cpu cycles and external bottlenecks.

+The way you'd use the code above would be like so:

+{{% gist ebe4b170a46b3b74d7da %}}

 We launched Takumi on the 11th of November and we're using this code in production, and alhtough I have a nagging suspicion I'll discover some unpaid price for this magic,